sophie-a-lee/statistical_thinking/course_notes.md

 ![](course_notes_files/figure-gfm/figure%203.20%20pie%20chart%20em%20crime-1.png)<!-- -->

-figure 3.20 shows the same data as the bar charts shown earlier.
+Figure 3.20 shows the same data as the bar charts shown earlier.
 However, it is harder to compare the groups as the proportions are quite similar.
 One possible solution to this issue is to add labels with the values onto each slice: